stevenbuehner/sb-churchtools/src/docs/Api/MasterDataApi.md

 Fetch all master data for the module \"People & Groups\"

-Endpoint depreacted.
+Endpoint deprecated.
 Please use `/person/masterdata`.

 ### Example